-Note: Descriptive names are collected for your convenience in conducting the interview.
+NOTE: Descriptive names are collected for your convenience in conducting the interview.
 The names will not be part of the final computer record or used in any way for analysis.

 DO NOT ask for the name of the person you are talking to, unless there is a special reason (e.g. scheduling a call-back).
+If you are scheduling a call-back for specific missing information then it is helpful to obtain the person's name to whom you need to speak and leave a comment in the comment screen.
 If there are only one or two persons in the household, you may simply refer to "you" and the "other person".
 An interview can be conducted by referring to "the 12- year-old girl", etc.